longfei-ma/TTGBench/README.md

 ## Dataset Setup

-1. Download the required dataset from according to specifications(https://ttgbench.netlify.app ).
+1. Download the required dataset from according to specifications from our supported online [leaderboard](https://ttgbench.netlify.app).
 2. Place the downloaded dataset files in the `datasets/` directory.

 ## Usage Instructions